Comments

 Botanical writer and plant-hunter,

 interested in rock garden plants.
-He brought his personality to
+He wrote several books on the

-Rock Garden.
-He died on a Burmese mountain.
+He died on a Burmese (Myanmar) mountain at the age of 40.

 Plants